Pingguoyuan station: Exits

 There are 4 exits, lettered A, B, C, and D. All exits have a stairlift.
 These exits are temporarily closed due to the renovation of Line 1.

-There are 6 other exits, lettered E, F, G, H, I and J. Currently only exits F, H, I and J are operational.
+There are 6 other exits, lettered E, F, G, H, I and J. Currently exits E, F, H, I and J are operational.
 Exits F and G are accessible via elevators, whilst exit H has a stairlift.